SkyezerFox/redis-mongoose-cache/README.md

-# redis-mongoose-cache - Thing for caching with Redis and MongoDB
+# redis-mongoose-cache - Thing for caching things with Redis and MongoDB

 ## Usage